 During the first two years, Honors Scholars choose from a variety of special Honors sections of courses offered to satisfy UConn’s General Education requirements and/or to build strong foundations in their academic disciplines.
 Students also enroll in specially-designed Honors First-Year Seminars and interdisciplinary Honors Core Curriculum courses.
 Sophomore Honors is awarded after the second year and upon the fulfillment of Honors credit, activity, and grade point average requirements.
 During the junior and senior years, students emphasize work in the major, with Honors credit for course work generally attained by independent Honors projects associated with courses at the 2000-level or above, Honors seminars in the major, graduate-level course work, and/or independent research.
 Enrolled Honors students graduate with the designation of Honors Scholar in their major based on the completion of Honors credit and course requirements, a departmentally approved Honors thesis/project, and grade point average requirements.

 An active living-learning environment is fostered through the First-year Honors Residential Community, Honors residence options for upper-division students, and multiple Honors student organizations.
-Honors Scholars are encouraged to participate in social and community service activities, seminars with visiting scholars, artists, and persons in public life, and many activities offered through the other undergraduate enrichment programs: the Individualized and Interdisciplinary Studies Program, the Office of National Scholarships and Fellowships, the Office of Undergraduate Research, the Pre-Med/Pre-Dental Advising Office, and the Pre-Law Advising Office.
+Honors Scholars are encouraged to participate in social and community service activities, seminars with visiting scholars, artists, and persons in public life, and many activities offered through the other undergraduate enrichment programs: the Individualized and Interdisciplinary Studies Program, the Office of National Scholarships and Fellowships, the Office of Undergraduate Research, the Pre-Med/Pre-Dental Center, and the Pre-Law Center.
 The Honors Program sponsors several study abroad and study away experiences, including programs in Washington, D.C.; Cape Town, South Africa; Salamanca, Spain; and Singapore.

 All students enrolled in the Honors Program are assigned an Honors advisor who assists students with course selection.
 Beginning in the first year or at a time designated by the major department, students are assigned a faculty Honors advisor who provides support with long-range academic planning.
 Students enrolled in the Honors Program receive priority registration, special library privileges, and permission to exceed semester credit limits after their first semester and after earning 18 credits.
 Participation in the Honors Program is recorded on a student’s transcript each semester.
 Students who graduate as Honors Scholars receive an Honors notation on the diploma and transcript.
 They are recognized in the Commencement program and at the Honors Medals Ceremony, where they receive an Honors medal to wear during Commencement.